delucis/astro-embed/CONTRIBUTING.md

 You can use the Astro project in the `/demo` directory to do this.
 Add a page to `/demo/src/pages` for your component and try using different props etc. to see how it responds.

-Running `npm start` will start Astro’s development server for the demo project.
+Running `pnpm start` will start Astro’s development server for the demo project.

 ### Test your component